 Japanese Folk Dance

-The Japanese folk performing arts include the ceremonies, plays, music, and dance of ordinary working people such as farmers and fishermen.
-Handed down from generation to generation, these arts originated in the daily rituals of people in local communities.
-They are celebrated in many Japanese festivals and popular events.
+Traditionally, the Japanese folk performing arts include the ceremonies, plays, music, and dance of ordinary working people (such as farmers and fishermen).
+Handed down from generation to generation, these arts originated in the daily rituals of local communities, and are celebrated in many Japanese festivals and popular events.

-Among the Japanese people, dancing is an integral part of their lives, whether as a spectator or a participant.
-Early dances had as their origin- the expressing of a need; the purpose of the dance was to revere a God or spirit, to celebrate a good harvest, to pray for a good catch, or to drive away a demon.
-They strongly reflect the spirit and characteristic nature of each region.
-Each town has its own original folk dance and performs it at its own festivals each season.
+Among the Japanese people, dancing is an integral part of life, whether as a spectator or participant.
+Early dances originated as the expressing of a need: to revere a God or spirit, to celebrate a good harvest, to pray for a good catch, or to drive away a demon.
+Each dance strongly reflects the spirit and characteristic nature of each region; thusly, each town has its own original folk dance, which is performed at local festivals each season.

-Folk dances where the central theme is praying for earthly concerns (weather and good fortune) are primarily Shinto dances.
-Accordingly, those dances relating to the afterlife, in particular praying for ones dead ancestors, are Buddhist in origin.
+Folk dances where the central theme is praying for earthly concerns (e.g., weather and good fortune) are primarily Shinto dances.
+Conversely, dances related to the afterlife (in particular praying for one’s ancestors) are Buddhist in origin.